sndels/yuki/readme.md

 The math module is an excercise in new stuff, most notably proc_macros inspired by [derive_more](https://github.com/JelteF/derive_more).
 The implementation itself is quite specific to how the types are structured and supports non-conventional stuff like "deriving" math ops with scalar values or other "vectors" of matching dimensions.

-The macro spaghetti is a overkill and likely more code than implementing the same stuff directly, especially if done through standard macros.
+The macro spaghetti is overkill and likely more code than implementing the same stuff directly, especially if done through standard macros.
 But hey, it's cool I don't have to list component names for the impl macro :P

 ## License